TRAINING PACKAGE REQUIREMENTS

 To be enrolled in this course, you need to be able to provide evidence:

-- though there are no academic entry requirements to enrol into this TAFE qualification, there are other requirements that you must satisfy in order to obtain the AMSA Certificate of Competency, which will enable you to apply for work in the maritime industry.
+- There are no academic entry requirements to enrol into this TAFE qualification, though there are other requirements that you must satisfy in order to obtain the AMSA Certificate of Competency which will enable you to apply for work in the Maritime Industry.

 Other requirements may include: